 Kyle Dell, Associate Professor of Political Science, Co-Chair

-Holly Peterson, Assistant Professor of Geology and Earth Science, Co-Chair
+Holly Peterson, Associate Professor of Geology and Earth Science, Co-Chair

 Marlene L. McCauley, Professor of Geology